A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Outline of Proofs

-Because we are not working under an iid assumption, we cannot use the same methods as \citet{dereich} to further bound in expectation the object in Lemma \ref{lem:paperlem2}, which will be used for the distance $d_p^p(\xi, \xi_n)$.
-Note that
+\end{lemma} We will apply this lemma to the distance $d_p^p(\xi, \xi_n)$.
+However, because we are not working under i.i.d. assumptions, we cannot use the same methods as \cite{dereich} to further control the bound in Lemma \ref{lem:paperlem2}.
+Instead, note that